 You have questions.
 We have answers.
-Here are some of the most common questions we hear about laser cataract surgery from our NYC and Long Island patients.
+Here are some of the most common questions we hear from patients about laser cataract surgery in NYC and Long .

 How do I know when I need cataract surgery?

-When you can no longer do the things that you want to do because your vision isn’t good enough, you’re ready for cataract surgery.
+When you can no longer do the things that you want to do because your vision isn’t good enough, you’re ready for cataract surgery in NYC.

 Can cataracts be corrected without surgery?